vaclavhanzl/prak/README.md

 You can also align multiple sounds using multiple textgrids, or multiple sounds using one input textgrid for all.
 Some details:

-* text can be in one or more intervals of tier named "phrase" of "Phrase"
+* text can be in one or more intervals of tier named "phrase" or "Phrase"
 * if input textgrid does not contain tier with such name, prak will nicely let you choose the right one
 * times of the text tier do not have to match the audio so you can align several wavs using one textgrid
 * text can contain all the usual interpunction (if it is human readable, prak will likely process it, too)